How does Abilify MyCite work?

 The oral tablet formulation Abilify MyCite (aripiprazole) is embedded with the ingestible Proteus sensor that allows patients, and, if given access, doctors and caregivers, to track ingestion of the Abilify medication on a smartphone or web-based portal.
 The system sends a message from the pill’s sensor to a wearable patch on the patient, which then transmits to the device.

-In November 2017 the U.S. Food and Drug Administration (FDA) approved Abilify MyCite (aripiprazole) from Otsuka Pharmaceuticals.
+In November 2017 the U.S. Food and Drug Administration (FDA) approved Abilify MyCite (aripiprazole) from manufacturer Otsuka Pharmaceuticals.

 Related Medical Questions